Poggen/portfolio/content/blog/how-to-get-started-with-semantic-naming-of-colors.md

 ---
 In this blog post I'll describe how to get started with semantic naming of colors and why it's a pretty sweet thing.

-A great thing benefit with design systems is that you have one source of truth.
+A great benefit with design systems is that you have one source of truth.
 That makes it easy to build new components with consistency.
 I'll show you how you can work with colors a little bit smarter so both you and your developers save time.

 ![](https://www.jakobmagnusson.se/assets/semantic-1.png)